hojunjun/251RCOSE34102/termproject/README.md

-Aging Nonpreemptive Priority has highest throughput: 0.17 Preemptive HRRN has highest throughput: 0.17 Nonpreemptive HRRN has highest throughput: 0.17
+Aging Nonpreemptive Priority has highest throughput: 0.17 Preemptive HRRN has highest throughput: 0.17 Nonpreemptive HRRN has highest throughput: 0.17 Preemptive CFS has highest throughput: 0.17 Nonpreemptive CFS has highest throughput: 0.17
 All algorithms have same throughput

 FCFS has smallest idle time: 0